 At Alameda County Community Food Bank, we believe food is a basic human right.

-Food distribution sites, grocery stores, farmer’s markets, and other food providers are essential services, and you are allowed to leave your home to access food for yourself and your family.
+Food distribution sites, grocery stores, and other food providers are essential services, and you are allowed to leave your home to access food for yourself and your family.
 Please don’t be afraid to get the food and resources you need.
 Just be safe and practice social distancing by keeping six feet between you and other people at all times.